akileshthuniki/ollama-infra-cli/README.md

    - Check if the server URL is correct

 2. **"No models found"**
-   - Pull a model: `ollama pull llama3.1`
+   - You need to pull a model first: `ollama pull llama3.1`
-   - Check available models: `ollama list`
+   - Or check what you have: `ollama list`

 3. **"Model not found"**
-   - List available models: `python cli.py list`
+   - Check what models you actually have: `python cli.py list`
-   - Pull the specific model you need
+   - Pull the model you want: `ollama pull model-name`

 4. **Request timeouts**
    - Increase timeout: `--timeout 600`